Manchester Policy Blogs: Energy and environment

 Highlighting our research on access to cheap, clean energy, along with a need to minimise our impact on our environment.

-11 May 2017
+11 December 2017

 The debate over the safety and impact of pesticides – and especially the weedkiller glyphosate – is littered with ignorance of available statistics, conceptual confusion and misuse of statistical methods, writes Ian Plewis, Emeritus Professor of Social Statistics at The University of Manchester.
 The evidence indicates that the risks from glyphosate are small once typical […]

 Natural gas beyond 2035 is not compatible with our climate commitments

 Following on from the 23rd session of the Conference of the Parties (COP 23) to the UN Convention on Climate Change (UNFCCC), Professor Kevin Anderson and Dr John Broderick discuss their research into global carbon budgets and the carbon footprints of natural gas supplies.
 By 2035, the substantial use of all fossil fuels, including natural […]